AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/4-active_windows.md

         - _If the "intra-modal correlated draws" option was selected in the_ **simulation** _window, every area should have either one single time-series or the same given number (e.g. 25 , 25 , 1 , 25...)_

-- _The "spatial correlation" tab gives access to the inter-area correlation matrices that will be used by the stochastic generator if it is activated.
-Different sub-tabs are available for the definition of 12 monthly correlation matrices and of an overall annual correlation matrix._
+- The "spatial correlation" tab gives access to the inter-area correlation matrices that will be used by the stochastic generator if it is activated.
+Different sub-tabs are available for the definition of 12 monthly correlation matrices and of an overall annual correlation matrix.

     A matrix A must meet three conditions to be a valid correlation matrix:

   $$\forall i,\ \forall j,\ {A_{ii} = 100; -100 \le A_{ij} \le 100}; A\ symmetric; A\ positive\ semi\mbox{-}definite$$
     When given invalid matrices, the TS generator emits an infeasibility diagnosis

-- _The "local data" tab is used to set the parameters of the stochastic generator.
-These parameters are presented in four subtabs whose content is presented in [Time-series analysis and generation](#6-time-series-analysis-and-generation).
+- The "local data" tab is used to set the parameters of the stochastic generator.
+These parameters are presented in four subtabs whose content is presented in [Time-series analysis and generation](6-time_series_analysis_and_generation.md).

-- _The "digest" tab displays for all areas a short account of the local data_
+- The "digest" tab displays for all areas a short account of the local data

 ## Renewable

-_This window is used to handle all input data regarding renewable generation._ </br>
+This window is used to handle all input data regarding renewable generation.
 _This window is only accessible when the advanced parameter Renewable Generation modeling is set to "cluster” (default value)._

-_The user may pick any area appearing in the area list and is then given access to the list of renewable clusters defined for the area (e.g. "Onshore Wind Farm 200MW", "Solar Rooftop 50MW", etc.).
-Once a given cluster has been selected, a choice can be made between different tabs:_
+The user may pick any area appearing in the area list and is then given access to the list of renewable clusters defined for the area (e.g. "Onshore Wind Farm 200MW", "Solar Rooftop 50MW", etc.).
+Once a given cluster has been selected, a choice can be made between different tabs:

-- _The "time-series" tab displays the "ready-made" 8760-hour time-series available for simulation purposes.
+- The "time-series" tab displays the "ready-made" 8760-hour time-series available for simulation purposes.
 These data may come from any origin outside Antares, or be data formerly generated by the Antares time-series stochastic generator, stored as input data on the user's request.
-Different ways to update data are :_
+Different ways to update data are :

-    - _direct typing_
+    - direct typing
-    - _copy/paste a selected field to/from the clipboard_
+    - copy/paste a selected field to/from the clipboard
-    - _load/save all the time-series from/to a file (usually located in the "user" subfolder)_
+    - load/save all the time-series from/to a file (usually located in the "user" subfolder)
-    - _Apply different functions (+,-, \*, /,etc.) to the existing (possibly filtered) values (e.g. simulate a 2% growth rate by choosing "multiply-all-by-1.02")_
+    - Apply different functions (+,-, \*, /,etc.) to the existing (possibly filtered) values (e.g. simulate a 2% growth rate by choosing "multiply-all-by-1.02")
-    - _Handle the whole (unfiltered) existing dataset to either_
+    - Handle the whole (unfiltered) existing dataset to either

-        - _Change the number of columns (function name: resize)_
+        - Change the number of columns (function name: resize)
-        - _Adjust the values associated with the current first day of the year (function name: shift rows)_
+        - Adjust the values associated with the current first day of the year (function name: shift rows)

-  _Versatile "Filter" functions allow quick access to user-specified sections of data (e.g. display only the generation expected on Sundays at midnight, for all time-series)._
+ 	Versatile "Filter" functions allow quick access to user-specified sections of data (e.g. display only the generation expected on Sundays at midnight, for all time-series).

-  _Hourly thermal generation is expressed in round numbers and in MW.
-If a smaller unit has to be used, the user should define accordingly ALL the data of the study (Wind generation, interconnection capacities, load, hydro generation, solar, etc.)_
+	Hourly thermal generation is expressed in round numbers and in MW.
+If a smaller unit has to be used, the user should define accordingly ALL the data of the study (Wind generation, interconnection capacities, load, hydro generation, solar, etc.)

     - _Note that:_